estryker/coderclub/lessons/lesson5.md

 # User Input/Output and Variables, Arrays

 ## Review - functions
+What functions did we do last week?

+* double the number
+* add two numbers

 For those who did the pond game, what functions were there?

 * scan(degrees)